 Throughout the termination process, employers must ensure that all legal obligations are met, including notice periods, severance payments, and documenting the reason for dismissal.
 Failure to follow these steps could result in claims of wrongful dismissal.

 Managing employee terminations in Taiwan can be complex due to the strict legal requirements under the Labor Standards Act.
-AYP’s Professional Employer Organisation (PEO) and Employer of Record (EOR) services help businesses navigate the termination process smoothly, ensuring compliance with local laws and minimizing legal risks.
+AYP’s Professional Employer Organization (PEO) and Employer of Record (EOR) services help businesses navigate the termination process smoothly, ensuring compliance with local laws and minimizing legal risks.
 Our services include:

 With AYP’s support, businesses can confidently manage employee terminations while ensuring compliance with Taiwan’s labor laws.
 Contact us today to learn how we can assist with your HR and compliance needs.